 - Arrow tips are sharp.
 So it might not save for children although they claim that these arrows appropriate for 3 years old archers and up.

-- As arrows made by an aluminum shaft, the first arrow on the target might be damaged by the second arrow you shot.
+- As arrows have an aluminum shaft, the first arrow on the target might be damaged by the second arrow you shoot.

 Best Fiberglass Arrows

 They are the optimum solution to start archery.
 Fiberglass arrows are inexpensive and sturdy for a beginner archer.
-Here is our top pick on the market.
+These are our top picks on the market.

 32″ Archery Fiberglass Arrows